-The HYPE model can contain two types of rivers, local stream and main river, and two types of lakes, local lakes and outlet lakes (Figure 1).
-Local and main rivers are present in all subbasins and the length of each is calculated as the square root of the subbasin area.
-The length of the watercourses can be given as input.
-The river can be a SLC class and is then given an area, but rivers can also be one-dimensional (i.e. no fraction of the subbasin area are occupied by the river and no precipitation added to the river).
-All local runoff is entering the local river.
-Local lakes (ilake) receive a portion of the local runoff.
-The flow leaving the local river (including flow from local lake) goes to the main river of the same subbasin.
-If there are upstream subbasins their flow is added to the local flow when both flows flow into the main river.
+Local and main rivers are present in all subbasins and the length of each watercourse is calculated as the square root of the subbasin area, unless it is given as input.
+The river can be a SLC class and has then an surface area, but rivers can also be one-dimensional (i.e. no fraction of the subbasin area are occupied by the river and no precipitation added to the river).
+All runoff enters the local river.
+Local lakes (ilake) receive a portion of the local flow.
+The flow leaving the local river and the outflow from local lake, goes to the main river of the same subbasin.
+If there are upstream subbasins their flow is added to the main river together with the local flow.
 Outlet lakes (olake) receive the outflow from the main river, i.e. all upstream and local flows.